-Occasionally the Library is used for official functions, but it is normally available for use by Members 7.00 am - 11.00 pm.
+Occasionally the Library is used for official functions, but it is normally available for use by Members.
+The library is open 7:00 am - 11:00 pm.

-The Study Centre can seat up to 90 people but can be divided into two smaller rooms when necessary.
-It is equipped with a state of the art interactive projector, computer, whiteboards and piano.
-It is used for evening tutorials organised by the Tutorial Co-ordinator.
-With the permission of the Master, it may be used for other academic events during the day.
+The Study Centre can seat up to 90 people and can be divided into two smaller rooms when necessary.
+It is equipped with a state of the art interactive projector, computer, whiteboards and piano, and is used for evening tutorials organised.
+With the permission of the Head of College, it may be used for other academic events during the day.

 When not in use for functions, organised tutorials or classes it is often used for private study.
 With the approval and presence of the College Leaders, floor groups may use the Study Centre (including the data projector) for some events.
-For security reasons, Members must leave the Study Centre by 11:00 pm.
+The Study Centre is open 7:00 am to 11:00 pm.

 These are used for tutorials and for private and group study at other times.
-These are on the ground floor of Thorpe House and opposite the Business & IT Manager's office.
-Both rooms are open 7.00 am - 11.00 pm.
+These are on the ground floor of Thorpe House and on the ground floor of the Main Building near the small northern staircase to B floor.
+Both rooms are open 7:00 am - 11:00 pm.

 Academic Common Room